tum-ens/urbs/doc/implementdoc/sets.rst

 Modelled Timesteps
 ^^^^^^^^^^^^^^^^^^

-The set, **modelled timesteps**, is a subset of the time steps set.
+The set, **modelled timesteps**, is a subset of the timesteps set.
 The only difference between modelled timesteps set and the timesteps set is that the initial timestep :math:`t_0` is not included.
 All other features of the set time steps also apply to the set of modelled timesteps.
 This set is the main